Andrei1998/dotfiles/docs/upgrade-wsl2.md

-The first steps follow what can be found online, but most places tell you how to upgrade WSL, but not how to upgrade existing installed distros.
+# Upgrading to WSL 2

-**Note** Run all commands in PowerShell with admin rights.
+The first steps follow what can be found online, but most places tell you how to upgrade WSL, but not how to upgrade existing installed distros. **Note:** run all commands in PowerShell with admin rights.

-# Enable the Windows Subsystem for Linux
+## 1. Enable the Windows Subsystem for Linux

 ```bash
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```

-# Enable Virtual Machine Feature
+## 2. Enable Virtual Machine Feature

 ```bash
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```

-***Restart and enable virtualization in BIOS/UEFI.***
+3. ***Restart and enable virtualization in BIOS/UEFI.***

-# Download and Install the Linux Kernel Update Package
+## 4. Download and Install the Linux Kernel Update Package

 https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi

-# Next Steps to Upgrade Existing Distros
+## 5. Next Steps to Upgrade Existing Distros

 To make subsequent installations use WSL 2, run the following: